Health Science Center Facts

 The University of Texas Health Science Center at San Antonio, one of the country’s leading health sciences universities, ranks in the top 3 percent of all institutions worldwide receiving National Institutes of Health (NIH) funding.
-Research expenditures and other sponsored program activity, such as research supported by private gifts, totaled $193 million in fiscal year 2012.
-The university’s schools of medicine, nursing, dentistry, health professions and graduate biomedical sciences have produced approximately 28,000 graduates.
+For FY 2013, annual research awards and sponsored program activity, such as research supported by private gifts, totaled $164.5 million.
+The university’s schools of medicine, nursing, dentistry, health professions and graduate biomedical sciences have produced more than 29,000 graduates.
 Designated by the U.S. Department of Education as a Hispanic-serving Institution, the Health Science Center consistently ranks among the top schools in the nation for graduating Hispanic health care providers.
-The $736 million operating budget supports eight campuses in four cities: San Antonio, Laredo, Harlingen and Edinburg.
+The $765 million operating budget for FY 2014 supports eight campuses in four cities: San Antonio, Laredo, Harlingen and Edinburg.
 For more information on the many ways “We make lives better®”, visit uthscsa.edu.

 The mission of The University of Texas Health Science Center at San Antonio is to make lives better through excellence in education, research, health care and community engagement.